garethjns/reinforcement-learning-keras/scripts/gfootball/README.md

     ```bash
     pip install gfootball
     ```
-    See also [GFootball repo](https://github.com/google-research/football) for more detailed instructions.
+    See also [GFootball repo](https://github.com/google-research/football) for more detailed instructions (and more information about the environment and different observation structures).

     In case of problems, two additional methods to try are available [here](https://github.com/garethjns/kaggle-football/tree/main/setup)